Fire

 Neighbourhood Safer Places

-We have identified four Neighbourhood Safer Places which can be used as a place of last resort when other plans have failed or cannot be followed.
-However no place can be guaranteed as safe during a bushfire.
+We have identified five Neighbourhood Safer Places which can be used as a place of last resort when other plans have failed or cannot be followed.
+However, no place can be guaranteed as safe during a bushfire.